sergiofilhowz/libstack/packages/data/README.md

 ```

 ## Sorting
-All properties you defined are sortable.
+All properties you define are sortable.
 All you need to do is use the sort on list.

 ```typescript
 let result: AddressResponse [] = await dataModel.list({